Bactrian language: Records

 Over 150 legal documents, accounts, letters and Buddhist texts have surfaced since the 1990s, the largest collection of which is the Khalili Collection of Aramaic Documents.
 These have greatly increased the detail in which Bactrian is currently known.

 Phonology

-The phonology of Bactrian is not known with certainty, owing to the limitations of the native scripts.
+The phonology of Bactrian is not known with certainty, owing to the limitations of the native scripts, and also its status as an extinct language.

 Consonants

 A major difficulty in determining Bactrian phonology is that affricates and voiced stops were not consistently distinguished from the corresponding fricatives in the Greek script.